acgetchell/CDT-plusplus/CONTRIBUTING.md

 8. Run `clang-format` using the project's [.clang-format].
 9. Open a pull request against the develop branch of the main repository (which is the default).
 [Travis-CI] will test it against combinations of Linux (Ubuntu 14.04), MacOS, clang, and gcc, so ensure that your code compiles on both platforms with both compilers.
 10. All pull requests must pass [Travis-CI] and [AppVeyor] to be accepted.
-In particular, look at results from [Valgrind], [Codecov], [Clang-Tidy], formatting ([.clang-format]), and the whitespace checks.
+In particular, look at results from [Valgrind], [Codecov], [Clang-Tidy], [ClangFormat], and whitespace checks (`git diff --check HEAD^`).
 11. I will get to your change as soon as I can.
 Feel free to ping me on [Gitter] with any questions.
 You will receive proper credit for your contributions both in the code and any resulting scientific papers using the output of `git log --format='%aN | sort -u`.

 # Style Guide

-This project generally follows [Stroustrup formatting with Allman brackets][1], enforced by [`clang-format`][2] via [.clang-format].
+This project generally follows [Stroustrup formatting with Allman brackets][1], enforced by [ClangFormat].
 We also test against the [C++ Core Guidelines][cpp-core] using [Clang-Tidy] with an appropriate [configuration][clang-tidy.sh].
-Clang-tidy changes the code when run, so comparing results and running unit tests is recommended before you commit, especially since some of clang-tidy's fixes break the codebase (the script runs just the tests that don't).
+Clang-tidy may change the code when run (using `-fix`), so comparing results and running unit tests is recommended before you commit.
+Especially since some of clang-tidy's fixes break the codebase (the script runs just the tests that don't).

 Most editors/IDEs have plugins for `clang-format` and `clang-tidy`.